CashMoneyKwam/Stickman/README.md

 Version 2.
 This version is the same recreation you see in the RDCWorld1 videos, and is just regular jumping to the middle. https://github.com/CashMoneyKwam/Stickman/releases/tag/V2

 In both Version 1 and Version 2, the player cannot hold down the movement key, they have to prove they are the better player by pressing the buttons at a faster speed.

+CONTROLS:

+The keyboard buttons for Player 1 (Red) are "A"
+The Xbox Buttons for Player 1 (Red) are "X", "Y", "A," "B", "RT(RightTrigger)", and "LT(LeftTrigger)"

+The keyboard buttons for Player 2 (Green) are "L"
+The Xbox Buttons for Player 1 (Green) are "X", "Y", "A," "B", "RT(RightTrigger)", and "LT(LeftTrigger)"

+Unfortunately there isn't any input/keybinding remapping.
+Maybe it will be implemented in version 2.0.